Many of my author friends are surprised when I rell them about the many ways meditation can help writers with both their life and their work.

 5: For creativity, do “open meditations”

-If you want to focus, meditate on your breath.
-But if you want to be more creative at the keyboard, use “open meditations instead”.
+When I want to focus, I meditate on my breath.
+But when I want to be more creative at the keyboard, I use “open meditations” instead.

 Open meditations are techniques in which we do not focus on one thing but instead open the mind to everything.
 Simply let the whole world come pouring in.
 Do not judge.
 Do not think.
 Just let the world flow through you as you focus on your senses.